 >> 6. LIMIT TV TIME

 Set a goal to watch less than 7 hours of TV per week.
 A new syndrome has recently been described, called “sitting disease.”
 In a 2015 study, it was noted that people who sit for more than 11 hours a day have a 40-percent increased risk of death in the next three years.
 Unfortunately, even exercising does not reverse this.
 If you do sit for long periods of time, including using your computer or watching TV, walk around during commercials or stand up while you are watching.
-Better yet, break out your dumbbells or hop on a stationary exercise bike.
+Better yet, try meditation, break out your dumbbells or hop on a stationary exercise bike.
 If you sit for long periods at work, get an elevated computer and stand while you work.

 Not all of these steps are easy to accomplish, but certainly all six of these steps will put you on the road towards better heart health.
 Even partially attaining these goals will decrease your risk of heart disease.
 Get started today!